 Hi, and welcome to dev.jamovi.org, the developer hub for jamovi.

-Here you will find resources that cover the development of jamovi modules. jamovi modules are a way to develop and distribute additional analyses for jamovi (and R).
-This tutorial series has everything you need to get up and running.
+Here you will find resources that cover the development of analyses for jamovi (and R).
+It’s still a work in progress, and we’ll be adding to it over time, but the current tutorial series has everything you need to get up and running.

 There are forums available at forum.jamovi.org, so if you have questions about developing modules for jamovi, or feedback on how we can improve the developer hub, we’re keen to hear from you there.